carlodefalco/octave-mpi/README.md

 ## 1. HISTORY

-This project was started in 2010 under the name *openmpi_ex* By Riccardo Corradini in collaboration with Jaroslav Hajek.
+This project was started in 2010 under the name *openmpi_ext* By Riccardo Corradini in collaboration with Jaroslav Hajek.
 It was intended as more intuitive and more maintainable alternative to other similar packages existing at that time,